-

 Sometimes, it takes nearly an entire lifetime, to learn to unconditionally love and accept a father.

 That is my story.
-And, I have written ten books, in my own unique effort to bring healing to our fucked up world..
+And, I have written ten books, in my own unique effort to bring healing to our fucked-up world.

 Is my father in a “better place”?